nesemu/NESemu/README.md

 ### Build

-NESEmu builds with CMake and requires SDL2 to run.
-It has been tested on macOS 10.14 with SDL2.0.9, but should be runnable on any Unix-like operating system.
+NESEmu builds with XCode on macOS 10.14.
+Open NESemu.xcworkspace and build the `NESEmu` target

 ### Usage

-`./NESEmu romfile`

-NESEmu supports any ROM utilizing iNES Mapper 000 001 or 002.
-In addition, due to an SDL bug on macOS, the window does not accept mouse input during the game, so the program must be closed externally.
+Double-click on `NESEmu.app`, open a `.nes` rom file, and play!
+Below are the controls (currently only player one input supported):
+- A Button -> K
+- B Button -> J
+- Start -> M
+- Select -> N
+- Up/Down/Left/Right -> WASD

 ### Future Plans

 The next goals for NESEmu are adding APU emulation to output audio.
 In fact a third party audio library has already been implemented in the APU branch but we would very much like to write our own APU.